ansible/ansible/docsite/latest/rst/playbooks2.rst

 Ansible's core connection types of 'local', 'paramiko', and 'ssh' are augmented in version 0.8 and later by a new extra-fast connection type called 'fireball'.
-It can only be used with playbooks and does require some additional setup outside the lines of ansible's normal "no bootstrapping" philosophy.
+It can only be used with playbooks and does require some additional setup outside the lines of Ansible's normal "no bootstrapping" philosophy.
 You are not required to use fireball mode to use Ansible, though some users may appreciate it.

 Fireball mode works by launching a temporary 0mq daemon from SSH that by default lives for only 30 minutes before shutting off.
-Fireball mode once running uses temporary AES keys to encrypt a session, and requires direct communication to given nodes on the configured port.
+Fireball mode, once running, uses temporary AES keys to encrypt a session, and requires direct communication to given nodes on the configured port.
 The default is 5099.
 The fireball daemon runs as any user you set it down as.
 So it can run as you, root, or so on.
 If multiple users are running Ansible as the same batch of hosts, take care to use unique ports.